rgeissen/trusted-data-agent/README.md

 ##### Step 4: Start Conversation

+1. Navigate back to the **Conversations** panel using the left sidebar.

-1. Click the **"Start Conversation"** button to activate your default profile.
+2. Click the **"Start Conversation"** button to activate your default profile.

-2. The application will validate connections, load capabilities from the MCP Server, and prepare the agent for interaction.
+3. The application will validate connections, load capabilities from the MCP Server, and prepare the agent for interaction.

 ---

 ### Using the Interface

+#### Navigation and Panel Structure

+The application provides a multi-panel interface accessible through the left sidebar navigation.
+Click the hamburger menu (☰) in the top-left to expand/collapse the sidebar.

+**Available Panels:**

+1. **Conversations** - Main conversational interface with the agent
+2. **Executions** - Real-time dashboard for monitoring all agent tasks
+3. **RAG Maintenance** - Manage knowledge base collections and RAG templates
+4. **Marketplace** - Browse and install RAG templates from the community
+5. **Credentials** - Configure LLM providers, MCP Servers, and profiles
+6. **Administration** - User management and system settings (admin only)

-#### The Main Interface
+#### The Conversation Panel

-The UI is divided into several key areas:
+When you select the **Conversations** panel, the interface is organized into several key areas:

-* **History Panel (Left):** Lists all your conversation sessions.
-You can click to switch between them or start a new chat with the "+" button.
+* **Session History (Left):** Lists all your conversation sessions.
+Click to switch between sessions or start a new conversation with the "+" button.

-* **Capabilities Panel (Top):** This is your library of available actions, organized into tabs:
+* **Capabilities Panel (Top):** Your library of available actions from the connected MCP Server, organized into tabs:

-  * **Tools:** Single-action functions the agent can call (e.g., `base_tableList`).
+  * **Tools:** Single-action functions the agent can call (e.g., `base_tableList`)

-  * **Prompts:** Pre-defined, multi-step workflows the agent can execute (e.g., `qlty_tableQualityReport`).
+  * **Prompts:** Pre-defined, multi-step workflows the agent can execute (e.g., `qlty_tableQualityReport`)

-  * **Resources:** Other available assets from the MCP server.
+  * **Resources:** Other available assets from the MCP Server

-* **Chat Window (Center):** This is where your conversation with the agent appears.
+* **Chat Window (Center):** Where your conversation with the agent appears, showing both user queries and agent responses.

 * **Chat Input (Bottom):** Type your questions in natural language here.
+Supports profile overrides and voice input.

-* **Live Status Panel (Right):** This is the transparency window.
-It shows a real-time log of the agent's internal monologue, the tools it decides to run, and the raw data it gets back.
+* **Live Status Panel (Right):** The transparency window showing real-time logs of the agent's internal reasoning, tool executions, and raw data responses.

+#### The Executions Panel

+The **Executions** panel provides a comprehensive, real-time dashboard for monitoring all agent workloads across the application:

+* **Task List:** View all running, completed, and failed tasks with their status, duration, and resource usage
+* **Real-time Updates:** Tasks automatically update as they progress through stages (planning, execution, synthesis)
+* **Detailed Execution View:** Click any task to see its full execution log, including:
+  - Agent reasoning and planning steps
+  - Tool invocations and responses
+  - Error messages and stack traces
+  - Token usage and cost estimates
+* **Task Control:** Cancel running tasks or retry failed executions
+* **Cross-Source Monitoring:** Track tasks initiated from the UI, REST API, or scheduled workflows

+This panel is especially valuable for monitoring REST API-triggered workloads and debugging complex agent behaviors.

+#### The RAG Maintenance Panel

+The **RAG Maintenance** panel is your control center for managing the Retrieval-Augmented Generation (RAG) knowledge base:

+* **Collections Management:**
+  - View all RAG collections with document counts and metadata
+  - Create, update, or delete collections
+  - Inspect individual documents and their embeddings
+  - Bulk import/export collection data

+* **Template Management:**
+  - Browse installed RAG templates
+  - Configure template parameters
+  - View template usage statistics
+  - Enable/disable specific templates

+* **Content Operations:**
+  - Generate contextual questions for documents
+  - Populate collections with new content
+  - Provide feedback on RAG retrieval quality
+  - Clean orphaned or invalid entries

+For detailed RAG workflows and maintenance procedures, see the [RAG Maintenance Guide](maintenance/RAG_MAINTENANCE_GUIDE.md).

+#### The Marketplace Panel

+The **Marketplace** panel provides access to community-contributed RAG templates:

+* **Template Discovery:** Browse available templates by category, popularity, or use case
+* **Template Preview:** View template details, capabilities, and example use cases before installation
+* **One-Click Installation:** Install templates directly into your RAG system
+* **Version Management:** Update existing templates to latest versions
+* **Community Ratings:** See ratings and reviews from other users

+Templates extend the agent's capabilities with specialized knowledge domains, industry-specific workflows, and pre-configured analysis patterns.

+#### The Credentials Panel

+The **Credentials** panel is where you configure all external connections and create profiles.
+This is typically the first panel you'll use when setting up the application:

+* **MCP Servers Tab:**
+  - Configure Model Context Protocol server connections
+  - Test server connectivity and capability discovery
+  - Manage server-specific settings and parameters

+* **LLM Providers Tab:**
+  - Add connections to Google, Anthropic, OpenAI, Azure, AWS Bedrock, Friendli.AI, or Ollama
+  - Configure API keys, endpoints, and authentication
+  - Test model availability and fetch model lists
+  - Compare multiple providers side-by-side

+* **Profiles Tab:**
+  - Create named profiles combining MCP servers with LLM providers
+  - Set default profiles and configure profile tags for quick switching
+  - Enable/disable profiles for temporary override selection
+  - Manage profile-specific settings and descriptions

+All credential data can be stored in secure keyring storage or environment variables for enhanced security.

+#### The Administration Panel

+The **Administration** panel provides system-level management capabilities (visible only to admin users):

+* **User Management:**
+  - Create, modify, and deactivate user accounts
+  - Assign roles and permissions
+  - Monitor user activity and session history
+  - Reset passwords and manage authentication

+* **System Configuration:**
+  - Configure application-wide settings
+  - Manage logging levels and retention
+  - Set resource limits and quotas
+  - Monitor system health and performance

+* **Audit Logs:**
+  - View all system activities and changes
+  - Track API usage and access patterns
+  - Export audit data for compliance reporting

+#### Quick Navigation Tips

+* **Sidebar Toggle:** Click the hamburger menu (☰) or use keyboard shortcut to expand/collapse the navigation sidebar
+* **Panel Switching:** Click any panel name in the sidebar to instantly switch views
+* **Multi-Panel Workflow:** Open the Credentials panel to configure connections, then switch to Conversations to start chatting
+* **Monitoring While Working:** Keep the Executions panel open in a separate browser tab to monitor long-running tasks
+* **Keyboard Shortcuts:** Use `Ctrl/Cmd + Number` to jump directly to panels (where supported)

+**Example Workflow:**
+1. **Credentials** → Configure LLM providers and MCP servers → Create profiles
+2. **Marketplace** → Browse and install RAG templates for your domain
+3. **RAG Maintenance** → Populate collections with your knowledge base
+4. **Conversations** → Start chatting with the agent using your enriched context
+5. **Executions** → Monitor task progress and review execution logs

+---

 #### Asking Questions

-Simply type your request into the chat input at the bottom and press Enter.
+Simply type your request into the chat input at the bottom of the **Conversations** panel and press Enter.

 * **Example:** `"What tables are in the DEMO_DB database?"`